 The name sage is derived from the Latin word salvere meaning ‘to heal’ or ‘to save’.
-Sage has vitamins A, B and C. It also has minerals like calcium, magnesium, potassium, sodium, zinc and iron.
+Sage leaves have vitamins A, B and C. It also has minerals like calcium, magnesium, potassium, sodium, zinc and iron.

 The volatile oils and phytochemicals in sage include thujone, rosmarinic acid, camphor, tannin, flavonoid, estrogenic compounds and cineole.
 Because of its rich profile, Sage was even declared the “Herb of the year” by The International Herb Association back in 2001.

-Sage has been used to treat a wide range of conditions that include cold, sore throat, fever, respiratory problems, sinusitis, skin problems, menstrual disorders, digestive ailments and memory loss.
+Sage (Botanical name Salvia officinalis) leaves have been used to treat a wide range of conditions that include cold, sore throat, fever, respiratory problems, sinusitis, skin problems, menstrual disorders, digestive ailments and memory loss.
 It also helps enhance mental functions and boost the immune system.

 In menopausal women, it eases hot flashes and night sweats as it naturally inhibits perspiration and prevents excessive sweating.
 It is also helpful in reducing associated mood swings and insomnia.
 In women with menstrual problems, it helps regulate menses and abnormal blood flow.

-Fights infections: The tannin in sage helps fight infections and has been used for treating mouth sores, mouth ulcers, infected and bleeding gums, sore throat, tonsillitis, cold and fever.
+The tannin in sage leaves helps fight infections and has been used for treating mouth sores, mouth ulcers, infected and bleeding gums, sore throat, tonsillitis, cold and fever.

 Sage is used as a spice and lends a sweet, warm and earthy flavour to foods.
 It pairs well with herbs like thyme, basil and rosemary.
 It can be used as seasoning or even as a marinade.
 When used as marinades for meat preparations, it helps preserve the meat longer and also makes digesting meat easy on the stomach.